darahayes/hapi-swagger/README.md

 # hapi-swagger-next

-> A fork of the excellent [hapi-swagger](https://github.com/glennjones/hapi-swagger) module thst delivers the latest version of the Swagger UI
+> A fork of the excellent [hapi-swagger](https://github.com/glennjones/hapi-swagger) module that delivers the latest version of the Swagger UI

 This is a [OpenAPI (aka Swagger)](https://openapis.org/) plug-in for [HAPI](http://hapijs.com/) When installed it will self document the API interface in a project.